 Browns' Prairie is level to steeply rolling.
 Care should be exercised by the elderly and children.
 This area is extremely hot in the summer and cold in the winter without trees to break the wind or sun.
 Cattle grazing is used to manage native grasses so please exercise caution when visiting the area.

 Why the Conservancy Selected This Site

 This 188-acre tract of native prairie is within one of the largest complexes of remnant prairie left in Iowa.
 A rough estimate is that 3,000 to 5,000 contiguous acres of prairie remain within the area and time is running out for prairie restoration.

 The Conservancy scientists are hopeful that preservation of larger, connected tracts of natural prairie will lead to the preservation not only of threatened native wild flowers and grasses, but also of the bird, mammal, insect and reptile communities, which require substantial areas of such habitat to maintain genetic strength and to assure the survival of their species.

 What to See: Plants

 Grasses on this prairie include: little bluestem grass, porcupine grass and side-oats gramma.
 Flowers include: pale purple coneflower, prairie violets, pasque flower and grey headed coneflower.

 What to See: Animals

-Birds on the Brown's Prairie include: Bobolinks, grasshopper sparrows, meadowlarks, and kingfishers often fishing in the prairie streams during the winter.
+Birds on the Brown's Prairie include: Bobolinks, grasshopper sparrows, meadowlarks, and kingfishers often fishing in the prairie streams during the summer.